 Utila, an island off the coast of La Ceiba (spend as little time as possible in La Ceiba, it’s one of the places where Honduras did feel quite dangerous for me), is a fantastic place for both professional and beginner divers – it’s also one of the cheapest places in the world to get an open water qualification.

 4. Honduras has the most scenic towns in Central America

 Honduras is the most mountainous country in the Central America region, and this has resulted in lots of wonderful towns being carved into the mountainside.
-And because of the lack of tourists in the Central American country, this means that many of these Honduran towns are completely unspoilt.
+And because of the lack of tourists in the Central American country, this means that many of these Honduran towns are completely unspoiled.

-For some awesome mountainous villages, check out Santa Lucia and Valle de Angeles (both near Tegucigalpa), Gracias which is the old capital of Central America (with amazing hot springs) and southern Honduras’ fishing village, Amapala.
+For some awesome mountainous villages, check out Santa Lucia and Valle de Angeles (both near Tegucigalpa), Gracias which is the old capital of Central America (with amazing hot springs), and southern Honduras’ fishing village, Amapala.

 5. The capital is worth exploring

 Even though it’s widely considered one of the most violent cities in the world, there are certainly some spots worth exploring in the Honduran capital.

 Of course, safety precautions must be taken when staying in the capital, such as staying in one of the safer areas, not going out at night, and not carrying cash and valuables around when outside.